Jason McCord / Level Designer

 The large flat hangar roof on the boundary of the map allows for one of the few evac spots in the game where Titans can't interfere with the dropship.

-This is the 7th level in the campaign.
+This is the 7th level in the multiplayer campaign.

 click on a thumbnail to see a larger image